 The Luxor Temple was the site of the Festival of Opet which is beautifully depicted on the western wall of the court.
 In this feast, the god Amon (or Amon-Re) comes from the Karnak Temple to visit his wife in the Temple of Luxor.
 In the Old Kingdom period, this festival lasted 14 days, and by the New Kingdom, the feast lasted 22–23 days.
 These reliefs are depicted like cartoons today—block by block.
 Pictured here are acrobats that performed at the festival.

 Court of Amenhotep III

-Gallery of Egypt’s Top Ten Sites – Luxor Temple (BBC) Brief introduction to the site.
+Gallery of Egypt’s Top Ten Sites – Luxor Temple (BBC).
+A brief introduction to the site.